Hot Condition Now? RealPage (RP)

-RealPage (RP) observed an average volume with 612.02K shares and exchanged 336968 shares on hands in most recent trading session.
-The stock acknowledged active focus on shares in the Friday trading session.
-RP disclosed a change of 0.53% and its listed share value at $53.42 in the recent trade transaction.
+RealPage (RP) disclosed a change of 0.60% and its listed share value at $53.75 in the recent trade transaction (Dec 31, 2019).
 This company belong to USA Country and part of Technology sector.
-It has a market capitalization of $.
+RP exchanged 497485 shares on hands and observed an average volume with 607.51K shares.
+The stock acknowledged active focus on shares in the Tuesday trading session.
+It has a market capitalization of $5.04B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is negative from its 20 days moving average with -0.40% and trading from 50 days moving average with -3.76%.
+The stock price is performing along declining drift from its 200 days moving average with -10.66%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

+Currently Relative Strength Index (RSI-14) reading of stock is 41.96.
+RSI reading varies between 0 and 100.
+Speed and change of stock price movement is measured by the RSI momentum oscillator.
+J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
+Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
+30 to 70 are considered a normal reading of a stock.
+General trend, finding deviations and failure swings can be detected by using RSI.

 PERFORMANCE REVIEW: